ekrajghimire/Geeks-for-Geeks-Problem-of-the-day/README.md

 # Geeks-for-Geeks-Problem-of-the-day
-Geeks for Geeks | Problem of the day | Daily Problem Code in Java
+Geeks for Geeks | Problem of the day | Daily Problem Code in Java & C++